bibanon/bibanon/Books/4chan-History/Sources/4chan-History-Timeline.md

 ?? - A thread is posted to 4chan's /b/ about Scientology and it's censorship of a major Tom Cruise recruitment video posted on Youtube.
 Project Chanology begins.

+### Other Events in 2008
+* February 21 - The oldest surviving board sticky is posted on /r/.
+* February 23 - /sp/ returns largely because the site's demographic was beginning to change because of the infamous fox news "hacker's on steroids" report and project chanology.
+When the Patriots lost the Super Bowl in 2008 to the Giants, some of the regular boards were being spammed with 18-1 and tom brady macros. /sp/ was originally intended to just be a containment area for 18-1 spam, but it actually found a foothold of regular users and grew greatly in 2008-2010, especially with the World Cup threads.

 ## Boxxy Era (January 2009 - ) ##

 By this point in time, Project Chanology has long faded with only a few stalwart holdouts, and the majority of [[Anonymous]] reassimilates into 4chan within a few months.